An estimate of canonical dimension of groups based on Schubert calculus: Introduction

 We have underlined above that we want to get a rational point over a field between $K$ and $L$, but not necessarily the same rational point.
 If we demanded to get the same rational point, we would get the definition of the \emph{essential 0-dimension} of a scheme, which is known to coincide with the (standard in algebraic geometry) dimension, see \cite[Proposition 1.2]{merkurjevcontmath}.
 This can be viewed as a motivation for the word ``dimension''.
 (But essential dimension is not only defined for schemes, and in broader generality it becomes a much more nontrivial notion.)

-Another motivation for canonical (0-)dimension comes from \emph{incompressible varieties}, but this motivation is only valid for the canonical (0-)dimension of smooth complete schemes.
-The definition that we are going to give next, the canonical 0-dimension of an algebraic group, and that will be used in the main theorem of this text, does not involve the canonical (0-)dimension of smooth complete schemes, so this motivation will be useless for us.
-One can find details for this motivation in \cite[Section 2]{karpenkoimc}.
+Another motivation for canonical (0-)dimension comes from \emph{incompressible varieties}.
+This motivation is only valid for the canonical (0-)dimension of smooth complete schemes.
+A smooth complete variety $Y$ is called \emph{incompressible} if any rational map $Y \dashrightarrow Y$ is dominant.
+If $X$ is a smooth complete variety, then by \cite[Theorem 1.7]{merkurjevcontmath}, $\cd (X)$ is the smallest dimension of the image of a rational map $X \dashrightarrow X$.
+In other words, $\cd (X)$ is the smallest dimension of an incompressible subvariety $Y \subseteq X$ such that there exists a rational map $X \dashrightarrow Y$.

 The second object we need to define before we can define the canonical 0-dimension of a group is a torsor of a group.
 All algebraic groups in this text are affine.
-All reductive, semisimple, and simple groups in this text are smooth.
+All reductive, semisimple, and simple groups in this text are smooth and connected.
 Torsors of algebraic groups (over a point) are, informally speaking, homogeneous spaces that are ``as large as the group itself''.
-This notion is mostly interesting over non algebraically closed fields. \begin{definition}[{\cite[Section 3a]{merkurjevupd3}}] Given an algebraic group $G$, a \emph{$G$-torsor over a point} (or simply a \emph{$G$-torsor}) is a scheme $E$ with an action $\varphi \colon G \times E \to E$ such that $(\varphi, \mathrm{pr}_2) \colon G \times E \to E \times E$, where $\mathrm{pr}_2$ is the projection to the second factor, is an isomorphism. \end{definition} It is known that all torsors of affine algebraic groups over a point are affine.
+This notion is mostly interesting over non-algebraically closed fields. \begin{definition}[{\cite[Section 3a]{merkurjevupd3}}] Given an algebraic group $G$, a \emph{$G$-torsor over a point} (or simply a \emph{$G$-torsor}) is a scheme $E$ with an action $\varphi \colon G \times E \to E$ such that\footnote{In this paper, we suppose that all actions of algebraic groups, including the actions on torsors, satisfy the ``left'' (``standard'') axiom of action.
+Formally: if we denote by $\varphi_g := \varphi|_{\{g\} \times E} \colon E \to E$ the action of a single element (a rational point) $g \in G$, then $\varphi_{g_1 g_2} = \varphi_{g_1} \circ \varphi_{g_2}$ for any $g_1, g_2 \in G$ (and not $\varphi_{g_1 g_2} = \varphi_{g_2} \circ \varphi_{g_1}$).
+Informally (or in hom-functorial/Yoneda notation): $(g_1 g_2) \cdot e = g_1 \cdot (g_2 \cdot e)$, not $e^{g_1 g_2} = (e^{g_1})^{g_2}$.
+This is not important here in the Introduction, but will be important when we work with this action explicitly later.} $(\varphi, \mathrm{pr}_2) \colon G \times E \to E \times E$, where $\mathrm{pr}_2$ is the projection to the second factor, is an isomorphism. \end{definition} It is known that all torsors of affine algebraic groups over a point are affine.
+However, torsors quite often don't have any rational points.

 Finally, the canonical 0-dimension of an algebraic group understood as a group measures how hard it is to get rational points in torsors, informally speaking, related to the group.
-Precisely: \begin{definition}[{\cite[Section 4g]{merkurjevupd3}}] given an algebraic group $G$ over a field $F$, the canonical 0-dimension of $G$ understood as a group (notation: $\cdg_0 (G)$) is
+Precisely: \begin{definition}[{\cite[Section 4g]{merkurjevupd3}}] Given an algebraic group $G$ over a field $F$, the canonical 0-dimension of $G$ understood as a group (notation: $\cdg (G)$) is